Skip to main content

 Technical Wages

-Engineers, designers performing technical tasks, product and QA roles directly supporting experimentation.
+Engineers, designers doing technical work, and the product and QA people directly supporting the experimentation.

 Supplies and Cloud Usage

-Tangible property and qualifying compute consumed during development and test cycles.
+Physical materials and the compute you actually consumed running development and test cycles.

 Contract Research Portion